melmatsuoka/rclone2neofinder/README.md

 ```
 If your remote doesn't reference any buckets, the rclone remote name will be used as the Volume/catalog name that appears when you import the converted CSV into NeoFinder.
 Otherwise, the bucket name will be used as the Volume name.

-A caveat to using rclone to retrieve remote directory listings is that some cloud storage providers don't support the "--fast-list" (ListR) feature, which can cause file listings to seemingly take _forever_ if you're indexing a remote that has a lot of files in it (e.g. Dropbox).
+A caveat to using rclone to retrieve remote directory listings is that some cloud storage providers don't support the `--fast-list` (ListR) feature, which can cause file listings to seemingly take _forever_ if you're indexing a remote that has a lot of files in it (e.g. Dropbox).

 Please reference rclone's [list of supported cloud providers](https://rclone.org/overview/#optional-features) to check if your provider supports `--fast-list` (ListR).